Table of Contents

 Stage 1: Attract Your Customers

 The first thing you need to focus on is drawing people into your website.
 People are not going to purchase your product or retain your services if they don’t even know you exist.
 Think of it as if you just opened up a new restaurant in a crowded city.
 You might have the best food in town, but if no one knows about you, they’ll likely just walk on by.
 You need to entice people to come in the door before you can work on selling them your food.

 Your website is no different.
 Before someone even clicks on the link to visit, they need a reason to do so.
 Your potential customers aren’t out there just visiting random websites in the hopes that they provide them with some sort of value.
 Instead, they are actively going to the sites they think have a chance at helping them.

 So how can you attract visitors to your website?
 There are several methods you can try:

 - Social Media – Social media is now one of the best tools businesses have at reaching their audience.
 You can promote your products and interact with your customers, all for a relatively low budget.
 Make sure that you have an account on each pertinent platform and that you are using them regularly to engage with your audience.

 - Search Engine Optimization – Search engines are the primary way we find the information we’re looking for online.
 Google has set the standard and is by far the most popular search engine.
-By optimizing your website for search engines, specifically Google, you make it more likely that your website will appear highly in the search results.
+By optimizing your website for search engines, specifically Google, you make it more likely that your website will appear higher in the search results.
 The higher you appear in search results, the more visitors your site will gain by a large margin.
 In fact, there is a big difference between appearing on the first page of Google and the second — less than 3% of searchers make it to the second page of search results.